On this page

 You told us you want to see the Golden Mile ‘Transformed’.

-The business case will help us make a final decision on the changes we make to Golden Mile.
+The business case helped us make the final decision on the changes we’ll make to the Golden Mile.

-We will seek your views on what the changes could look like, such as street design, bus stop locations and loading zones.
+We’re seeking your views on what the details of the changes could look like, such as loading zone locations, side street layout, and ideas for shared spaces.

 We will finalise the design and start construction.